Friday, 9 May 2025

 We find option 1.
 If that is not evidence of God creating them then what is since the only other thing we can find is their evolution?

 CONCLUSION; It's easy to show evidence for creation and design, all you have to do is corner evolutionists.
-There are only two examples, there are MANY, and they all favour design.
+These are only two examples, but there are MANY, and they all favour design.
 It's interesting that for these types of scenarios, evolution tends to lose the evidence battle.